junxit/us-congress-bills-112/metadata.md

 - 2011-01-05 — Introduced in House
 - 2011-01-05 — Introduced in House
 - 2011-01-05 — Referred to the House Committee on Financial Services.
+- 2011-03-10 — Hearings Held by the Subcommittee on Capital Markets and Government Sponsored Enterprises Prior to Referral.
+- 2011-03-23 — Referred to the Subcommittee on Capital Markets and Government Sponsored Enterprises.
+- 2011-05-03 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-05-04 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2011-05-04 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-06-22 — Committee Consideration and Mark-up Session Held.
+- 2011-06-22 — Ordered to be Reported by Voice Vote.
+- 2011-07-01 — Placed on the Union Calendar, Calendar No. 81.
+- 2011-07-01 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+112-131.
+- 2011-07-01 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+112-131.